 Angular 2 is out and I'm currently working on a single web app hosted on Firebase.
-This will be a simple landing page website and
+This will be a simple landing page website and if you come from Ruby on Rails or Express JS, you're probably familiar with command-line generators.
+Angular also welcomes command line generators to help you started quickly.

 As a final check, run your unit tests to make sure everything is working.